jonathan-vella/SAIF/DEPLOY.md

 - All educational vulnerabilities on the API endpoints remain for training purposes (permissive CORS, env exposure, SQLi surface, etc.), but credentials are not stored in app settings.

 Tip: Ensure the Azure CLI SQL extension is available for the `az sql` path; the script detects and falls back if needed.

+## ♻️ v2 Modularization & Diagnostics Bundle

+The v2 infrastructure template was modularized to align with maintainability goals:

+- New `aadAdmin` module sets Azure SQL Entra administrator
+- Consolidated `diagnosticsBundle` module replaces prior individual diagnostics modules (API, Web, SQL)
+- Security `roleAcrPull` module GUID salt realigned for stability (prevents drift-induced reassignments)

+Why the bundle?
+Fewer module calls and reduced duplication while preserving the original diagnostic setting names to avoid churn in existing workspaces and Log Analytics queries.

+Observability Impact: All previous log/metric categories remain enabled (broad for training).
+In production you would trim categories, add retention tuning, and enable threat detection policies.

+Rollback: If you ever need to split diagnostics again, you can reintroduce per‑resource modules without affecting outputs—resource names are preserved in the bundle (`ds-api-v2-*`, `ds-web-v2-*`, `ds-sql-v2-*`).

+No Output Changes: All published outputs (ACR, App Services, URLs, SQL FQDN, Workspace Id) remain unchanged to protect downstream automation.

 Note: v2 deployment and update scripts also build and push the web container (`saif/web:latest`) into the v2 ACR so the v2 web app can pull successfully.